Anseuradel/PowerBi-Project-Churn-Analysis/README.md

 ## Data Source :

-The dataset used is the IBM Telco Customer Churn Dataset, which contains information about 7,043 fictional telecom customers in California during Q3.
+The dataset used for this project is the IBM Telco Customer Churn Dataset, containing data for 7,043 fictional telecom customers in California (Q3).

-It includes:
+The dataset includes:

 - Customer demographics

-- Subscription information
+- Geographical information

-- Services used (Internet, Phone, Streaming, etc.)
+- Contract and service usage

-- Billing & charges
+- Billing and pricing metrics

+- Churn labels and churn scores

+- Satisfaction levels

 - Customer Lifetime Value (CLTV)

-- Churn labels and churn scores

-- Satisfaction ratings

-I chose this dataset because customer churn is one of the most critical challenges for telecom companies.
-As customers, we often notice how aggressively telecom providers try to retain us when we attempt to cancel a subscription.
+I selected this dataset because customer churn is one of the most critical business problems in the telecom industry.
+This project simulates a real-world business scenario where a data analyst must understand customer behavior and propose actionable retention strategies.
-This project allowed me to step into the role of a telecom data analyst, uncovering churn patterns and providing actionable insights to improve retention.

-Additionally, using a public IBM dataset avoids exposing any sensitive or proprietary company data.
+Using a public dataset also ensures that no sensitive or proprietary company data is exposed.

 ## Technology :

 For this end-to-end project, I used:

-- Power BI → data understanding, cleaning, modeling, DAX measures, and dashboard design
+- Power BI desktop → data understanding, cleaning, modeling, DAX measures, and dashboard design

 - Power Query → data transformation